 The spread of a disease worldwide.

-Experts have suggested that we should ‘social distance’ if we go outside to stop the spread of the disease.
-This means keeping a distance of two metres between yourself and other people.
+Experts have suggested that we should still ‘socially distance’ to stop the spread of the disease.
+This means keeping a distance of one metre between yourself and other people when you go outside.

 This means staying at home and not going outside for any reason.

-If you are well, but someone you live with thinks they may have the virus, you must also stay at home for 14 days from when their symptoms started.
+If you are well, but someone you live with or someone in your social bubble thinks they may have the virus, you must also stay at home for 14 days from when their symptoms started.
 This is because it can take two weeks for any symptoms to show.